rmurphey/octopress/source/about/index.markdown

 ### Bazaarvoice, Austin TX
 *Staff Software Engineer &mdash; September 2013 - present*

-Lead a team responsible for promoting and ensuring best practices for consumer-facing client-side application development, and coordinate key front- end development activities and tools across product teams.
-Previously, grew and led a team of engineers of varying experience levels as they delivered new functionality and supported existing functionality while the user base grew from 10 million to more than 100 million pageviews each month.
-Increased the product quality by creating and documenting processes for code review and deployment; bringing visibility to an inadequate attention to quality in our process; and by working with the team's dev manager to institute policies around creating unit tests for new and existing code.
-Participated in planning, monitoring, and mitigation activities for the surge of traffic associated with "Black Friday" and the holiday shopping season.
+I lead a team responsible for promoting and ensuring best practices for consumer-facing client-side application development, and coordinate key front- end development activities and tools across product teams.
+Previously, I grew and led a team of engineers of varying experience levels as they delivered new functionality and supported existing functionality while the user base grew from 10 million to more than 100 million pageviews each month.
+I increased the product quality by creating and documenting processes for code review and deployment; by bringing visibility to an inadequate attention to quality in our process; and by working with the team's dev manager to institute policies around creating unit tests for new and existing code.
+I led my team's planning, monitoring, and mitigation activities for the surge of traffic associated with "Black Friday" and the holiday shopping season.

 *Senior Software Engineer &mdash; February 2013 - August 2013*

-Transitioned rapidly from member to technical lead of a team responsible for the consumer-facing display of a mission-critical product.
+I transitioned rapidly from a member to technical lead of a team responsible for the consumer-facing display of a mission-critical product.

 ### Bocoup, Boston, MA